jeffrom/logd/README.md

 The goal is for server to be able to persist all messages when the network interface is saturated, while clients can send and receive tens of thousands of messages per second.
-The bottleneck should be kernel space, which can be leveraged for fast network and disk IO.
+The bottleneck should be kernel space, specifically network and disk IO.
+The kernel should be leveraged here.
 For example, `sendfile` is used when sending message batches to client readers.

 Other goals are to minimize hot-path memory allocations and copying of bytes.